The latest pretrial developments in the Idaho student killings trial

 By Eric Levenson, CNN

-(CNN) — The trial of Bryan Kohberger, the man accused of killing four University of Idaho students in their off-campus home in 2022, will take place in the capital city of Boise rather than the college town of Moscow.
+(CNN) — Prosecutors can continue to pursue the death penalty against Bryan Kohberger, the man accused of killing four University of Idaho students in their off-campus home in 2022, a judge has ruled.

-The decision to change the venue – and a new judge’s deliberations over whether to change the date of Kohberger’s quadruple murder trial, which for now is set to begin in June 2025 – are among the latest pretrial developments.
+The Idaho judge’s decision to deny defense motions relating to the death penalty is among the latest developments ahead of the trial, which is scheduled to begin in June 2025.

 It’s been a long and winding road since the four students – Kaylee Goncalves, Ethan Chapin, Xana Kernodle and Madison Mogen – were fatally stabbed in the overnight hours of November 13, 2022, at a home just off the school’s main campus in Moscow, Idaho.